ThisarikaTNA/ayurvedic-hybrid-ai/README.md

 - Passing the limited safety gate does not establish comprehensive medical safety.
 - The metadata exposure recorded in Phase 10 means perfect pre-unsealing blindness cannot be claimed.

-## Submission status

-`SUBMISSION_MANIFEST.md` identifies included files, exclusions and outstanding student actions.
-Major outstanding rubric deliverables are a current two-page project description, a 4,000-5,000-word PDF technical report, an implementation notebook if the lecturer enforces the notebook format literally, and a 5-10-minute demonstration video.